fulifeng/Financial_Event_Ranking/README.md

 ```

 ## Dataset
-Please send an email to fulifeng93 AT gmail.com if you need a copy of our data.
+Please send an email to ___ if you need a copy of our data.

 ## Training and Testing
 #### Ret